karnsaurabhkumar/kornect/README.md

 df = rename_pd(df,[col1,col2,col3],[new_col1,new_col2,new_col3])
 ```

+**IdSimilar:** Have a list or two where you want names or entities to be matched?
+Use a simple TfIdf vectorizer to help find similar names etc.

+**Join:** A simple function that takes two pandas dataframe as inputs and returns a joined dataset.
+The function tries to retain as much data as possible.

+**Parallelize:** A simple wrapper that takes a function and list of parameters and runs them in parallel to help you save the time and effort of dealing with more complicated multi-processing tools

 ### 3. Data visualisation
 **Count Plot:** This will plot the frequency of elements in a list
 ```